List of datasets for machine-learning research

 The datasets from various governmental-bodies are presented in List of open government data sites.
 The datasets are ported on open data portals.
 They are made available for searching, depositing and accessing through interfaces like Open API.
 The datasets are made available as various sorted types and subtypes.

-List of sorting used for Datasets
+List of sorting used for datasets

 The data portal is classified based on its type of license.
 The open source license based data portals are known as open data portals which are used by many government organizations and academic institutions.

-List of Open Data Portals
+List of open data portals

-List of portals suitable for multiple types of ML applications
+List of portals suitable for multiple types of applications

 The data portal sometimes lists a wide variety of subtypes of datasets pertaining to many machine learning applications.